Can I make this, that and the other recipe eggless?

 How did you make the switch from Marketing to where you are today?
 What is hard/challenging?

 I worked in marketing for an IT company when I finished college and really liked it there.
 That’s where I learned about the world of blogs and started writing this one.
 I’d bake in the mornings and blog late into the night.
 Almost every other night, I’d fall asleep on my laptop trying to publish a post.
 Fun days.
 Soon enough I figured I’d rather be doing something I can see myself doing for the rest of my life.
 The sooner I make the switch, the longer I’ll have to get somewhere.
 As luck would have it, I had a job at a pastry shop waiting for me.
 After doing that for a bit, I tried new things: freelance food writing, a catering business that got wildly popular in Bombay and of course blogging.
 I decided I needed to fulfill my long standing dream of studying at the world’s best culinary school so I applied for two scholarships, and won them both (!!).
 The next big thing I worked on was the launch issue of BBC Good Food India magazine up until a few days before my wedding.
 That was a crash course in magazine journalism.
-In March 2012 I’m all set to start studying Cuisine at Le Cordon Bleu Paris followed by Pastry in London in June.
+I have completed two courses on French cuisine at Le Cordon Bleu, Paris and one on French patisserie at Le Cordon Bleu, London.
+Read all about it.

 When people ask me if it was ‘challenging’ I don’t really have an answer.
 That’s because I never took it as a challenge or something that I need to conquer.
 I just did what I enjoyed.
 I loved every minute of what I was doing and only when I look back at things I’ve done, I see that I’ve carved something for myself.
 The only thing on my agenda was to do what I enjoy: interviewing the 72 year old owner of Yazdani bakery, chopping kilos of onions to make large batches of caramelised onions jam, designing icons for the blog, walking in the torrential bombay rains looking for (out of season) strawberries for a shoot the next day.